TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Related Works and Motivation

 \subsection{Motivation}

-Based on the above analysis, the temporal-wise attention mechanism has been introduced into SNNs to learn frame-based representations for processing time-related data streams.
-Apart from temporal information, for spatial-wise, channel feature recalibration within convolutional layers has a high potential for performance improvement, as observed in retina cells \cite{mante2008functional} and validated in the practice of ANNs \cite{hu2018squeeze} and SNNs \cite{yao2021temporal}.
-However, these works only process the data with either temporal or channel dimensions, limiting the joint feature extraction.
-To present the correlation between time steps and channels, we visualize the input frame and several proximity channels output from the first 2-D convolutional layer shown in Fig. \ref{fig_motivation}.
-As circles indicated, a similar firing pattern can be distinguished from surrounding time steps and channels.
+Based on the aforementioned analysis, the utilization of a temporal-wise attention mechanism in SNNs has exhibited substantial progress in effectively processing time-related data streams.
+Moreover, it has been observed in both biological neural networks~\cite{mante2008functional} and ANNs~\cite{hu2018squeeze} that recalibrating channel features within convolutional layers hold considerable potential for enhancing performance. {Nevertheless, the existing SNNs-based works only process the data with either temporal or channel dimensions, thereby constraining the capacity for joint feature extraction.
+To illustrate the relationship between temporal steps and channel dimensions, we provide a visual representation.
+This is achieved by displaying the input frame alongside several adjacent channel outputs, which originate from the initial 2-D convolutional layer, as demonstrated in Fig. \ref{fig_motivation}.} As the circles indicate, a similar firing pattern can be distinguished from the surrounding time steps and channels.
 To fully use this associated information, we propose the TCJA module, a novel approach for modeling temporal and channel-wise frame correlations.
-Furthermore, considering the inevitably increases in the model parameters caused by the attention mechanism, we attempt to adopt the 1-D convolution operation to gain a reasonable tradeoff between model performance and parameter.
+Furthermore, considering the inevitable increases in the model parameters caused by the attention mechanism, we attempt to adopt the 1-D convolution operation to gain a reasonable trade-off between model performance and parameters.
+Furthermore, existing SNN attention mechanisms primarily prioritize classification tasks, neglecting the needs of generation tasks.
+Our goal is to introduce an attention mechanism that can proficiently handle both classification and generation tasks, thereby establishing a universal attention mechanism for SNNs.